 Numerous Government Investigations -- Most Led By Republicans -- Turned Up Insufficient Evidence To Charge The Clintons With Anything.
 As Media Matters has documented, investigations by special prosecutor Robert Fiske (a Republican), independent counsel Kenneth W. Starr (a Republican), former prosecutor Jay Stephens (a Republican), the House Banking Committee (chaired by Republican Jim Leach), and a Senate Whitewater panel (chaired by Republican Alfonse D'Amato) all failed to produce any evidence with which to charge the Clintons of any crime.
 [Media Matters, 6/23/04]

 Kenneth Starr's Investigation Found No Evidence The Whitewater Billing Records Were Mishandled.
 In a report to Congress on the investigation into Whitewater, independent counsel Kenneth Starr admitted that he had not found any evidence to prove wrongdoing by the Clintons.
 The billing records that documented Hillary Clinton's law practice and which were supposedly linked to the Whitewater case had been missing and were later found in the residential quarters of the White House, but Starr noted that after a "thorough investigation" he had not found any evidence to explain their temporary disappearance, or to link it to the Clintons.
-[The Washington Post, 11/20/98]
+[The New York Times*, 11/20/98]